cs1302uga/cs1302-genlistadt/README.md

   * You must explicitly define and document all constructors required by the interface API documentation.

+  * The `iterator` method is requried for this project.

   * There is a requirement related to this class's storage included in the [Absolute Requirements](#absolute-requirements) section.